Docket Clerk Jobs in USA with Visa Sponsorship

 What degree do I need for H-1B sponsorship as a docket clerk?

-Legal studies, paralegal studies, criminal justice, or business administration degrees typically support H-1B petitions.
+Legal studies, paralegal studies, criminal justice, or business administration degrees typically support H-1B visa petitions.
 The key is demonstrating how your degree relates to the specialized legal procedures, case management systems, and regulatory compliance requirements of the specific docket clerk position.

 Which employers are most likely to sponsor docket clerks?